Skip to main content

 Merriam Webster might lack a definition for 'social selling,' but we know a good thing when we see one, and 60% of U.S B2B marketers agree.
 So, it isn't a buzz word anymore.

-Whether you're looking to build a business case for your team lead, or looking for specific small business or startup strategies to add to your toolkit, below are the key elements you need to take the next step.
+Whether you're looking to build a business case for your team lead, looking to add an additional strategy to your lead nurturing workflow, or looking for specific small business or startup strategies to add to your toolkit, below are the key elements you need to take the next step.

 So, What Is Social Media Sales?